 When a stay is not automatic, DHS may ask the Board to grant an emergency stay.
 See 8 C.F.R. § 1003.19(i)(1), Matter of Joseph, 22 I&N Dec.
 660 (BIA 1999).
-See also Chapter 6 (Stays and Expedited Requests).

 (b) Processing. - Appeals of bond decisions made by Immigration Judges are briefed and processed in the same manner as appeals of Immigration Judge removal decisions, except that bond hearings are not transcribed.
 See Chapters 3 (Filing with the Board), 4 (Appeals of Immigration Judge Decisions).
 Appeals of bond decisions made by DHS officers are briefed and processed in the same manner as visa petition appeals.
 See Chapter 9 (Visa Petitions).